sarthakkurothe/sarthakkurothe/README.md

 -  🔭 I’m currently building frontend and backend framework of my project.

--  🌱 I’m currently learning more in React as a Framework.
-I have engaged myself in projects in the domain of MERN Stack.
+-  🌱 I’m currently learning more in frontend as a Framework.
+I have engaged myself in projects in the domain of MERN Stack and simultaneously also exploring domain of machine learning.
 You can find my work [here](https://github.com/sarthakkurothe?tab=repositories).

--  💬 Ask me about React, Next, Firebase, C++, Javascript,, HTML, CSS OOSP, DBMS , OS, Data Structures & Algorithms.
+-  💬 Ask me about React, Redux, Next.js, Express, Nodejs, tailwind CSS, Javascript, Vercel, Git, Netlify, Data Structures & Algorithms.

 -  😄 Pronouns: He/His